matveynator/chicha-ip-proxy/README.md

 - Port `80` on the local machine forwards to `192.168.0.1:80`.
 - Port `443` forwards to `192.168.0.1:443`.
 - Port `22` forwards to `192.168.0.2:22`.
+- A UDP example can be combined by adding `-udp-routes` alongside `-routes` when you need both protocols.

 ---